devluxor/titus-vscode-companion/README.md

 # Titus Companion

-Titus Companion is a Visual Studio Code extension designed for artisans who work with the Titus CSS Toolkit.
-This extension streamlines your development workflow by providing boilerplate code for variables, making it easier to manage and implement CSS styles in your projects.
+Titus Companion is a Visual Studio Code extension designed for CSS artisans who work with the Titus Toolkit.
+This extension provides boilerplate code for Titus variables, making easier to implement CSS styles in your projects following this toolkit.

 ## Features

-- **Quick Boilerplate Insertion:** Automatically inserts a pre-defined boilerplate code snippet when the user presses `Shift + F7`.
+- **Quick Titus Variable Insertion:** Automatically inserts a pre-defined boilerplate code snippet when the user presses `Shift + F7`.
+This enables the developer to quickly type variable names from the Titus theming system.
-- **Variable Management:** Easily enter variable names in the `system.css` file, which is part of the larger Titus toolkit, enhancing code organization and readability.

-## Installation
+### Requirements

-1. Install Visual Studio Code if you haven't already.
+- Visual Studio Code version 1.93 or higher.
-2. Open the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or by pressing `Ctrl+Shift+X`.
-3. Search for "Titus Companion" and click on the install button.
+- Titus CSS Toolkit.

 ## Usage